HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-**Test**: Spawn one or more prey in, click the exit and confirm they despawn.
+**Test**: Spawn one or more prey in, click the exit, and confirm they despawn.
 Note that this does not yet work for predators.

 ### State Despawn